HL7/davinci-pcde/input/pagecontent/spec.md

 #### Pre-conditions
 For this implementation guide to be applicable, the following conditions must be met:

-* A member of a covered plan has enrolled in another covered plan offered by another payer
+* A member of a covered plan has enrolled in another covered plan offered by another payer.

-* That member is currently being treated for some chronic or acute condition and wishes the treatment to continue
+* That member is currently being treated for some chronic or acute condition and wishes the treatment to continue.

-* The new payer has performed a patient / coverage resolution process and has information about relevant prior coverage
+* The new payer has performed a patient / coverage resolution process and has information about relevant prior coverage.

-* Both the new payer and the old payer must be able to recognize each other based on an agreed payer identifier scheme
+* Both the new payer and the old payer must be able to recognize each other based on an agreed payer identifier scheme.

-* The new payer system knows the base FHIR API URL for the original payer endpoint and has basic business arrangements in place allowing query of data from it
+* The new payer system knows the base FHIR API URL for the original payer endpoint and has basic business arrangements in place allowing query of data from it.

 NOTE: Work to standardize how payer identification will be managed, as well as how the FHIR endpoint for a given payer will be found (e.g. through the use of a registry) is ongoing.
 For now, this is left to site-to-site negotiation.